plumvillage/newsletter/src/2024/en/articles/laurent-bernays--flowers-of-peace.md

 ## The tree of praise

 The second practice I would like to share with you is what I call the tree of praise.
 When I prune trees – my friends – I begin by meeting the tree, or it meets me, or we meet.
-Trees – like humans – if they do not receive proper care, end up darkened in their heart, especially fruit trees.
+If trees, like humans, do not receive proper care, end up darkened in their heart, especially fruit trees.
 They become bush-like, a tangle of branches, and the tight rubbing of the branches will cause injuries or illnesses.
 So, after greeting the tree, I begin to get in touch with its heart, freeing the stem one branch at a time, and little by little rays of light shine through again.
 When it seems to me that the tree is breathing again, I breathe with it, then meditate with it, flooding myself with light.
 I become the tree, and offer a song of praise, an improvisation or a whisper.

-This, dear sisters, dear sangha and dear Thay, is what I wanted to share with you from my heart about my practice of deep listening and loving speech in singing.
+This, dear sisters, dear Sangha and dear Thay, is what I wanted to share with you from my heart about my practice of deep listening and loving speech in singing.
 It is a path of study that I will continue to explore in this life.
 I will end my letter with a praise for the birds:

 <div class="verse" style="font-size: 98%;"><p>The one that came out of my mouth as a child.<br/>
 The bird that later, as a young adult, invited me into a garden to make sounds while listening to the chirping.<br/>